restorecommerce/chassis-srv/README.md

 #### Middleware

-Middleware is called before the endpoint.
+The call traverses middleware before calling the endpoint.
 The middleware can call the next middleware until the last middleware calls the endpoint.

 ```js
 function makeMiddleware() {